this was our week….

 ½ cup toasted pecans/almonds, chopped

-sprinkling of flakey sea salt
+a sprinkling of flakey sea salt

-preparation :
+preparation

-Preheat the oven to 350F /180C.
+- Preheat the oven to 350F /180C.
 Line a 13 x 9-inch pan with parchment paper.
 Brush paper and sides of pan lightly with oil, and set aside.

-Sift flour, cocoa powder and baking powder into a medium bowl.
-Whisk to combine and set aside.
+- Sift flour, cocoa powder and baking powder into a medium bowl – whisk to combine and set aside.

-In a blender or food processor, place almond butter, oil, maple syrup, sugar, almond milk, salt, vanilla, and dates.
-Blend until smooth (It’s okay if a few small date pieces are not blended).
-Pour into sifted flour mixture and stir with a rubber spatula until almost combined.
-Stir the chocolate pieces into the batter, being careful not to over-mix.
-Transfer the batter to the prepared pan and spread out evenly.
-The batter will be thick.
-Sprinkle with toasted pecans/almonds and a sprinkling of flakey salt.
+- In a blender or food processor, place almond butter, oil, maple syrup, sugar, almond milk, salt, vanilla, and dates – blend until smooth (It’s okay if a few small date pieces are not blended).

-Bake for 25 minutes or until edges pull away from sides of pan and a toothpick inserted into the centre comes out clean.
+- Bake for 25 minutes or until edges pull away from sides of pan and a toothpick inserted into the centre comes out clean.
 Remove from oven and allow to cool completely.

-Goodness shared by Stacey
+Goodness shared from Stacey